lukasuz/Learning-GANs/README.md

 ## Learning GANs

 This repository is a little collection on learning how to use different GANs on MNIST with Keras.
+Conditional GANs seem to outperform dense as well as simple CNN GANs for this little use-case.
+They are more stable and easier to train, and don't suffer from partial mode collapse.